kingcheche/crudapplication/README.md

 3. Users could access the edit and delete page of courses they didn't create by just change the course ID number on their own edit/delete page to a different one, so new sets of code was written to ensure that if users tried to do this it will redirect them to just read.php page of the course.
 4. If users did the same thing as above and change the ID to course that didn't exist the page loaded but gave errors where variables were unset, so I added code to make redirect users to the homepage if they tried to access a curse that didn't exist.
 5. The interface was change from a list view to a grid view, for better aesthetics and space usage, I still have some issues with skipping grid anyway.
+6. Show/Hide password with JS on the Login, Signup and Reset password form input

 This was a Lovely learning and long process, I will try and make it live as soon as I can.